Research Cluster for Digital Inequality and Social Change

-The Research Cluster for Digital Inequality and Social Change (RC-disc) is built on the research strength and interest of a multi-disciplinary research group focusing on:
+The Research Cluster of Digital Inequality and Social Change (RC DISC) is built on the research strength and interest of a multi-disciplinary research group focusing on:

 - ICT for development (ICT4D)